 4.4.1.
-Pedestrians in marked crosswalks have the right-of-way with limitations contained in the applicable CVC.
-Pedestrians will not walk out in front of oncoming traffic, even in marked crosswalks.
+Pedestrians in crosswalks have the right-of-way with limitations contained in the applicable CVC.
+Pedestrians will not walk out in front of oncoming traffic, even in crosswalks.
 Pedestrians will not create a hindrance to traffic or place themselves in danger by walking into the path of a vehicle.

-4.4.2.
-Per AFI 91-207 and AFMAN 91-203, Air Force Occupational Safety, Fire and Health Standards, personnel in performance of assigned duties (i.e., part of construction or maintenance activities) that are exposed to a traffic environment must wear a highly visible vest or jacket during the day.
-During hours of darkness or periods of reduced visibility (such as inclement weather night), personnel exposed to a traffic environment must wear a fluorescent or reflective vest or jacket, or use organizational clothing with sewn-on reflective tape.

-4.4.2.1.
-During hours of darkness, periods of reduced visibility (such as inclement weather), personnel conducting flight line operations must wear a fluorescent or reflective vest, jacket or belt.
+- 4.4.2.
+Per DAFI 91-207 and DAFMAN 91-203, Air Force Occupational Safety, Fire and Health Standards, personnel in performance of assigned duties (i.e., part of construction or maintenance activities) that are exposed to a traffic environment must wear a highly visible vest or jacket during the day.
+During hours of darkness or periods of reduced visibility (such as inclement weather night), personnel exposed to a traffic environment must wear a fluorescent or reflective vest or jacket or use organizational clothing with sewn-on reflective tape. - 4.4.2.1.
+During hours of darkness, periods of reduced visibility (such as inclement weather), personnel conducting flight line operations must wear a fluorescent or reflective vest, jacket, or belt - 4.4.2.2.

-4.4.2.2.
 On-duty Security Forces are not required to wear a reflective garment during the hours of darkness/inclement weather while on duty, to include while posted at an installation entry control point or conducting a foot patrol.
-Exception: Security Forces must wear a fluorescent or reflective vest or jacket when posted at a traffic control point directing traffic during reduced visibility or darkness, during Random Vehicle Inspections, and while on scene at a traffic collision.
+Exception: Security Forces must wear a fluorescent or reflective vest or jacket when posted at a traffic control point directing traffic during reduced visibility or darkness, during Random Vehicle Inspections, and while on scene at a traffic collision. - 4.4.3.

-4.4.3.
 Pedestrians will walk on sidewalks or paths whenever provided.
-When necessary to walk on roadways, pedestrians will walk on the left side of the roadway (CVC 21956).
-Pedestrians may cross the roadway between adjacent intersections controlled by traffic control devices or by DoD Guards or Security Forces; pedestrians shall not cross the roadway at any place except in a crosswalk (CVC 21955).

-4.4.4.
-Joggers will use sidewalks wherever provided, and will give the right-of-way to vehicles when not in crosswalks or on sidewalks.
-During the hours of darkness/inclement weather, reflective clothing or devices (i.e., reflective belt) visible from the front and back must be worn to increase visibility to drivers.
+When necessary to walk on roadways, pedestrians will walk on the left side of the roadway (CVC 21956). - 4.4.4.
+Joggers will use sidewalks wherever provided and will give the right-of-way to vehicles when not in crosswalks or on sidewalks.
+During the hours of darkness/inclement weather, reflective clothing, or devices (i.e., reflective belt) visible from the front and back must be worn to increase visibility to drivers.
 Joggers will not exercise in the roadways with high-density traffic or during peak traffic periods without road guards or safety spotters for traffic control.
-These individuals must obey the same traffic rules as pedestrians when crossing intersections controlled by traffic control devices, and will not create a hindrance to traffic or place themselves in danger by crossing into the path of a vehicle.
+These individuals must obey the same traffic rules as pedestrians when crossing intersections controlled by traffic control devices and will not create a hindrance to traffic or place themselves in danger by crossing into the path of a vehicle.
 Wearing one portable headphone, earphone, or other listening device while jogging on the installation is acceptable while exercising outside designated physical fitness areas.